The Middle Age Crazy Lyrics was written by Sonny Throckmorton in 1977 and became a #4 hit song for Jerry Lee Lewis.

 This is Classic Country, delivered by one of the very best in the business.

-Jerry Lee's recordings for Sun are great Classic Rock sounds, but his Country music side puts him on an entirely different level.
+Jerry Lee's recordings for Sun are some great Classic Rock sounds, but his Country music vinyl record memories puts him on an entirely different level.

 As one individual remarked after listening to a Jerry Lee Lewis Country Album...

 "This man's voice consistently puts the listener's goosebumps at strict attention, in a way that propels him beyond many country singers today, to a level just a shade below the King himself."